International Forum on Interfaith and Transcultural Peacebuilding 2025

 Samsul Maarif (Indonesia)

-Samsul Maarif is head of the Center for Religious and Crosscultural Studies at the University of Gadjah Mada, Indonesia.
-He teaches on indigenous religions with a focus on decolonization and communities worldwide, arts and religion.
-He advocates for engaged religious studies and supports coalitions for social activism, including freedom of religion and belief and environmental movements.Â
+Samsul Maarif is the head of the Center for Religious and Crosscultural Studies at the Universitas Gadjah Mada, Indonesia.
+He teaches indigenous religions, focusing on topics such as decolonization and planetary communities and art and religion.
+He advocates for engaged religious studies and has been involved in coalitions for social activism on freedom of religion or belief, environmental movement, and others.

 Detailed program Friday (Session 3)